Is it actually possible to win an Arizona DUI case? Do I actually have a defense to beat my DUI?

 Witnesses to accidents, hospital personnel, even bartenders can provide important evidence of the defendant’s sobriety.

 Medical conditions can affect both a field sobriety test and the validity of the breath test results.

 Bad weather, illegal search by police, lack of probable cause to arrest, inconsistent statements by officers, and, frankly several other factors come into play as you visit your options for a defense against a DUI charge.

 Now does it make sense to hire a My AZ Lawyer attorney experienced in Arizona DUI law and cases?

-Contact My AZ Lawyers for a FREE CASE EVALUATION
+By all means, contact My AZ Lawyers for a FREE CASE EVALUATION.

-My AZ Lawyers, PLLC “AFFORDABLE LEGAL HELP FOR AZ”
+My AZ Lawyers “AFFORDABLE LEGAL HELP FOR AZ”